mariacjones1/build-fitness/README.md

 ## Testing

-### Testing user stories
+### User story and feature testing

 1. View workouts: As a user I can view a selection of workouts so that I can choose one to complete.
     - Upon entering the site, users can see the three most recent workouts, as well as the options to see all workouts or to select a workout category by scrolling down.
-    - Test: enter the site
+    - Test: Enter the site.
     ![Homepage](/documentation/screenshots/homepage_not_signed_in.png)

 2. Filter workouts: As a user I can filter workouts so that I can easily find one that I want to do.
     - Users are able to use the search bar to search for a workout whose name contains the search term.
-    - Test: search term 'lower' entered into search bar
+    - Test: Search term 'lower' entered into search bar.
+All workouts with the word 'lower' in the name are displayed.
     ![Search results](/documentation/screenshots/search_results_lower.png)

 3. Save workouts: As a user I can mark workouts I like so that I can come back to them later.